harshbanthiya/CL-Chess-in-C/README.md

 # CL-Chess-in-C
-My first attempt to make Command Line Chess, as simply as I can in C
+My first attempt to make Command Line Chess, as simply as I can in C. Does not handle castling or en passant

 ## USAGE
 ```sh